 Castles, cathedrals, battle and heritage sites, museums, mountains and giant stones.
 The UK has hundreds of places of interest and we have handpicked just a few:

-In 1850, a storm disturbed the dunes on the main island of Orkney, and unveiled an amazingly well-preserved, prehistoric village.
-Visitors can explore the village - which dates back some 5000 years - and walk through the passageways and view the village's homes (many of which still contain pieces of original stone furniture).
+In 1850 a storm disturbed dunes on the main island of Orkney unveiling an amazingly well-preserved prehistoric village.
+Visitors can explore the 5000 year old village and view homes containing pieces of original stone furniture.

-Stonehenge - the massive, Neolithic monument that has become synonymous with British history - remains a great source of fascination for historians, as it was built before recorded history and it's original purpose/methods of construction all remain a fantastic mystery.
+Stonehenge is a huge Neolithic monument that remains a great source of fascination for historians.
+It was built before recorded history and its original purpose and methods of construction remain a fantastic mystery.

-Built by William the Conqueror in 1068, Warwick Castle has since served as the home address to many powerful Earls of Warwick - many of whom met their maker in generally violent and horrific ways!
-Visitors can explore the castle and its grounds; immersing themselves in almost a thousand years of history.
+Built by William the Conqueror in 1068, Warwick Castle has been home to powerful Earls who met their maker in violent and horrific ways!
+Visitors can explore the castle and its grounds immersing themselves in almost a thousand years of history.

 St Paul’s Cathedral with its vast dome, is an iconic feature of the London skyline and known across the world.
 This wonderful example of the architectural brilliance of Sir Christopher Wren has been a religious site for more than 1400 years .